 Another benefit to the bondholder is that the price of the puttable bond cannot fall below the put price.
 It is because a rational investor will sell the bond to the issuer when the interest rate in the market starts rising over the coupon rate of the bond.

 For the company, these bonds provide a great source of debt financing.
 The company can pay lower interest to the bondholder but deploy the funds for various business operations.

 Convexity of Puttable Bond

-The application of convexity is more accurate when it comes to bonds with an embedded option like put option.
-Convexity plays a great role in managing portfolio of investments (bonds) which has special features.
-In case plain vanilla bonds acquire major percentage of your portfolio, implementation of convexity might not be valuable.
+The application of convexity is more accurate when it comes to bonds with an embedded option like the put option.
+Convexity plays a great role in managing a portfolio of investments (bonds) that has special features.
+If plain vanilla bonds acquire a major percentage of your portfolio, implementation of convexity might not be valuable.

-Puttable bonds provide a great support for the reinvestment risk of the bondholder.
-They can redeem the bond at their discretion and get the money back to invest in high yield bonds.
+Puttable bonds provide great support for the reinvestment risk of the bondholder.
+They can redeem the bond at their discretion and get the money back to invest in high-yield bonds.
 The companies can finance their business without paying higher interest on the other hand.

 Also, refer to Bonds and their Types to get an insight into various other types of bonds.